Clemens Krauss: Career

 Krauss made relatively few recordings; they include his 1950 Decca recording of Johann Strauss II's Die Fledermaus, with the Vienna Philharmonic and State Opera star soloists (not including any of the dialogue; only the second complete recording after a pre–World War I acoustical 78 set made in Berlin).
 His 1953 live performance of Richard Wagner's Ring Cycle from Bayreuth has been released on disc.
 A recording with the Vienna Symphony of Beethoven's Choral Fantasy, reissued on several budget labels after its original release by Vox, is also one of the few recordings featuring pianist Friedrich Wührer.
 All three have been reissued on compact disc.

+Krauss' relationship with English sisters Ida and Louise Cook and his support to them for saving German Jews of the Holocaust during the Third Reich is the subject of the novel "El último concierto de Viena" (2025), "Last concert in Vienna" of the Spanish writer Martín Llade, published by Ediciones B, Penguin Random House.